 - Wearing a surgical mask in our hospital remains mandatory (a cloth mouth mask is not allowed).

 - As a patient, you may be present with your partner at all appointments: consultation, examination, operation or procedure.

 Vaccination against COVID-19:

-- If you wish to become pregnant, we recommend that you get vaccinated when you are invited to do so.
+- If you wish to become pregnant, we recommend that you get vaccinated.

-If you travel to the CRG from abroad, you will be asked at the border crossing for proof that you are not infected with the coronavirus.
-The CRG endorses this measure.
-The specific instructions can be found on the official website of the Belgian federal government: www.info-coronavirus.be.
+If you travel to Brussels IVF from abroad, the relevant instructions can be found on the official website of the Belgian federal government: www.info-coronavirus.be.